hashicorp/terraform/website/docs/commands/import.html.md

 }
 ```

-You can force Terraform to explicitly not load your configuration by
-specifying `-config=""` (empty string).
-This is useful in situations where
-you want to manually configure the provider because your configuration
-may not be valid.

 ## Example: Import into Resource

 This example will import an AWS instance into the `aws_instance` resource named `foo`: